 - Webinars in Spanish that are available to watch on-demand.

 These projects are generously supported by the Wallace H. Coulter Foundation (WHCF).

-In 2020, AACC partnered with CDC and the CDC Foundation to launch the new pilot project Improving Lipids Testing Capacity Worldwide.
+In 2020, the Association for Diagnostics & Laboratory Medicine (formerly AACC) partnered with CDC and the CDC Foundation to launch the new pilot project Improving Lipids Testing Capacity Worldwide.
 This initiative will train laboratory personnel in the Philippines and Bolivia to use point-of-care lipid testing devices over a 24-month period.

 GLQI PROJECT TEAMS